GilgusMaximus/ImageSlice/README.md

 Requires Java for executing.

-Correct execution only with images quadratic images, which have widths/heights that are multiples of 126.
+Correct execution only with quadratic images, which have widths/heights that are multiples of 126.

 ## Executing the program